Microchip-MPLAB-Harmony/ethercat/readme.md

 To clone or download the repo from https://github.com/Microchip-MPLAB-Harmony/ethercat , go to the main page of this repository and then click Clone button to clone this repo or download as zip file.
 This content can also be download using content manager by following https://github.com/Microchip-MPLAB-Harmony/EtherCAT/wiki.

 **NOTE** - Prior to using the EtherCAT demonstration, it is recommended to review the MPLAB® Harmony Release Notes (release_notes.md) for any known issues.
-It is located in the ethercat folder.

 ## EtherCAT Library and Demo Application